geraldombuthia/gallant_bulk_sms/README.md

 The following sub readme is what we will work with and use as our guide
 ## Core System Architecture

-- [ ] Monolithic architecture (for rapid development, can be broken into microservices later)
+- [X] Monolithic architecture (for rapid development, can be broken into microservices later)
-- [ ] RESTful API for client interactions
+- [X] RESTful API for client interactions and use of Frameworks
 - [ ] Basic event-driven design for message processing

 ## Data Management

-- [ ] MySQL for relational data (users, messages, analytics)
+- [X] MySQL for relational data (users, messages, analytics)
-- [ ] Sequelize.js ORM
+- [X] Sequelize.js ORM
 - [ ] Redis for caching and rate limiting

 ## Development Stack

 ### Backend
-- [ ] Node.js with Express for API services
+- [X] Node.js with Express for API services
 - [ ] TypeScript for type safety

 ### Frontend